binbashar/le-ref-architecture-doc/docs/first-steps/add-aws-accounts.md

         !!! info
             If the source layer was already initialized you should delete the previous Terraform setup using `sudo rm -rf .terraform*` in the target layer's directory.

-    2. Go to the `apps-prd/us-east-1/base-tf-backend` directory, open the `config.tf` file and comment the the S3 backend block:
+    2. Go to the `apps-prd/us-east-1/base-tf-backend` directory, open the `config.tf` file and comment the S3 backend block:

         E.g.:
         ```yaml